-No material events since the reporting date to note, however we continue to monitor our financial resilience and adapt our risk management in order to manage any adverse impact to the Company from the current geopolitical and macroeconomic uncertainty.
-The Company and ultimate parent have considerable financial resources, undertake regular stress, scenario and reverse stress testing, and as such are well placed to manage market events
+The Company does not have material exposure to any recent external events (e.g. California Wildfires, Ukraine War, Israel/Hamas conflict), however we continue to monitor our financial resilience and adapt our risk management in order to manage any adverse impact to the Company from the current geopolitical and macroeconomic uncertainty.
+The Company and ultimate parent have considerable financial resources, undertake regular stress, scenario and reverse stress testing, and as such are well placed to manage market events.